chriszimbizi/study-buddy/README.md

 # Study Buddy

 Study Buddy is a Streamlit application designed to facilitate interaction with research papers using OpenAI's Assistants API.
-This project demonstrates proficiency in Python development, API integration, logging, and environment management.
+This project demonstrates proficiency in Python development, Object-Oriented Programming, API integration, logging, and environment management.

 ## Project Overview

 "Study Buddy" is an interactive platform designed to facilitate engagement with research papers through the use of OpenAI's GPT-4 model.
-The core functionality is powered by OpenAI's Assistants API, which is currently in beta.
+The core functionality is powered by OpenAI's Assistants API, which at the time of this project, is currently in beta.
 This README provides a comprehensive overview of the project, the technologies used, and the key learning experiences gained during its development.

 ## Technologies Used